North Dakota State Capitol: Prairie Trail

 The Prairie Trail runs north of the Capitol's Judicial Wing, taking pedestrians into an area filled with examples of grasses and wild flowers which are typical of native prairie.
 In 2006, the trail was expanded to take walkers from the corner of State Street and Divide Avenue south into the main grounds area.
 The original trail was dedicated with a plaque in 1987 and the wild grassland surrounding the trail was registered as a state Natural Area by the Parks and Recreation Department.

-Statues and monuments
+Statues and other features

-Pioneer Family

-The Pioneer Family statue is one of the most prominent on the grounds, as it is on the southern end of the mall in the foreground of the capitol tower.
-The statue was sculpted in 1946 by Avard Fairbanks and dedicated to honor the memory of the great northwest.

-All Veterans Memorial

-The All Veterans Memorial is a large monument south of the Heritage Center, along a walking path.
-The memorial is to all North Dakotans who served in the armed forces during the first 100 years of statehood was finished and dedicated on June 10, 1989.
-The names of 4,050 men and women who died in the nation's wars are inscribed on the bronze tablets displayed under a large block of stone supported by columns.
-The monument is lit during the night.
-Stone benches are available for seating.

-Other statues

-Other statues on the capitol grounds include Sakakawea, John Burke, Cortés, Buffalo, Pioneers of the Future, Purple Heart Memorial, Peace Officers Memorial, French Gratitude, and USS North Dakota bowplate.
+Statues

+Several statues are on the grounds, depicting Sakakawea (1910), a pioneer family (1946), John Burke (1963), a bison (1986), "Pioneers of the Future" (1989), and an Arabian horse (1994).

+Memorials

+The grounds have memorials to members of the armed forces from North Dakota who died in the state's first century, police officers who died in the line of duty, and Purple Heart recipients.
+North Dakota's French Gratitude Train car is also on the grounds, as well as the bowplate of the USS North Dakota.

+Fossils

+60-million year old fossilized Metasequoia trees from Amidon, North Dakota were installed on the grounds in 1988.

+Former landmarks

+A Mandan earth lodge was once located on the grounds, but it was removed from the grounds due to decay, and a cabin belonging to Teddy Roosevelt was moved to Medora, North Dakota.